stalj/prg-basics/02-TypesAndVariables/02-TypesAndVariables.md

     # with the letters KR or KK.
 Write a program that checks
     # whether the vehicle registration number entered
     # from the keyboard means a vehicle from Krakow.
-    # Display True whether a car is from Krakow or False otherwise.
+    # Print True whether a car is from Krakow or False otherwise.
     #
     car_number = input('Enter car registration number')
     is_krakow = car_number[0:2] == "KR" or ...